-Installation is carried out in accordance with the requirements of this Certificate and all relevant codes of building practice, regulatory Health & Safety requirements and the manufacturer's instructions contained in the Horizon Offsite Installation Manual, a copy of which must be available on each site.
-Site erection must only be carried out by a Horizon Offsite approved installer specialist sub-contractor under supervision of Horizon Offsite and in accordance with the Horizon Offsite Installation Manual.
-Installers are approved once they have undergone on-site training, understand the fundamental structural principles of the system, cavity barrier requirements, tolerances, importance weathering, storage and handling of the panels and all other relevant information.
+Installation is carried out in accordance with the requirements of this Certificate, and all relevant codes of building practice, regulatory Health & Safety requirements and the manufacturer's instructions contained in the installation manual [30] a copy of which must be available on each site.
+Site erection must only be carried out by a Remagin approved installer or a specialist subcontractor under the supervision of Remagin and in accordance with the Remagin Installation Manual.
+Installers are approved once they have undergone on-site training, understand the fundamental structural principles of the system, barrier requirements, tolerances, cavity importance of weathering, storage and handling of the panels and all other relevant information.
 Installers should have installed panels under the guidance of a qualified installer and have a signed record of this training.
-All off-loading and erection should be in accordance with the Horizon Offsite Method Statement and erection procedures.
+All off-loading and erection should be in accordance with the Remagin Method Statement and erection procedures.
 Care must be taken to avoid any damage to the steel frame components during lifting, transportation and installation.

-All structural connections to the foundation must be installed in accordance with the structural design details, independently checked by qualified members of the installation team and formally recorded on the Horizon Offsite site quality control records.
+All structural connections to the foundation must be installed in accordance with the structural design details, independently checked by qualified members of the Remagin team and formally recorded on the Remagin site quality control records.

 It should be noted that the DPC is penetrated with the holding down bolts for the system however, the DPM and radon barrier (which often acts as the DPM) is not penetrated.
-As the DPC is installed as an element of good practice, as opposed to an essential construction element, there is no risk to the system if the holding down bolts penetrates the DPC.
+The radon/dpm membrane shall be fully sealed over the entire footprint of the building.
+The membrane shall be adequately repaired where it is punctured by anchor bolts connecting the LGS units to the rising wall/foundations.